 {169}

 proportionate loss.
-The fact is, that the most ordinary effect of this proceeding is the almost entire prevention of the development of real gifts.|
+The fact is, that the most ordinary effect of this proceeding is the almost entire prevention of the development of real gifts¦.

-<h3>Of the Ruin of the Present Dispensation</h3>
+<h3>OF THE RUIN OF THE PRESENT DISPENSATION</h3>

-After having given these explanations, I return to the subject of the ruin of the present dispensation, that is, of the system established of God here below&#8212;to that which the word of God says concerning the destiny of this dispensation.
+After having given these explanations, I return to the subject of the ruin of the present dispensation, that is, of the system established of God here below -- to that which the word of God says concerning the destiny of this dispensation.
 I wish to speak with all possible respect; but it seems to me that our brother has quite failed to understand what the Bible says on this subject.
 This is not the place for questions with regard to churches, but of the intentions or the warnings of God, concerning that which was established on earth, after the death and exaltation of our Lord Jesus.
 I do not hold to the word dispensation, although it is generally used to specify a certain state of things, established by the authority of God, during a given period.
-The author of the pamphlet himself gives it this sense when he speaks (p.
-49) of the Levitical dispensation, the present dispensation, the dispensation of the fulness of time, and so on.
+The author of the pamphlet himself gives it this sense when he speaks (page 49) of the Levitical dispensation, the present dispensation, the dispensation of the fulness of time, and so on.
 What we have now to do, is to try and become acquainted with what concerns the present dispensation.

 The greater part of the difficulty, which in general presents itself to the minds of the faithful on this subject, consists in their confounding the intentions of God with regard to the dispensation with His counsels regarding the faithful found in it.
 These counsels can never fail in their effect, but the dispensation itself may pass away and come to an end (although having been to the glory of God, in that it has displayed His ways), because the unfaithfulness of man has rendered it unfit to be the means of manifesting any longer this glory.
 Then God, who foreknows all that He purposes to accomplish, substitutes for it another dispensation in which man is placed in another kind of trial, and thus all the ways of God are manifested, and His manifold wisdom shines in its true brightness even in the heavenlies.
 We know that the Levitical dispensation has passed away, and that the faithful found there have been saved according to the counsels of God.
 Let us again examine, with more development, what the word of God says of the present dispensation.
 First, there is a very solemn

-| Note to translation.&#8212;Gifts and local offices are not here distinguished clearly; the principle only is in question.
+¦Note to translation. -- Gifts and local offices are not here distinguished clearly; the principle only is in question.

 {170}